Sulla: Family and youth

 Sulla, the son of Lucius Cornelius Sulla and the grandson of Publius Cornelius Sulla, was born into a branch of the patrician gens Cornelia, but his family had fallen to an impoverished condition at the time of his birth.
 Publius Cornelius Rufinus, one of Sulla's ancestors and also the last member of his family to be consul, was banished from the Senate after having been caught possessing more than 10 pounds of silver plate.
 Sulla's family thereafter did not reach the highest offices of the state until Sulla himself.
-His father may have served as praetor, but details are unclear; his father married twice and Sulla' stepmother was of considerable wealth, which certainly helped the young Sulla's ambitions.
+His father may have served as praetor; he did marry twice, giving Sulla a stepmother of considerable wealth, which helped the young man's ambitions.

-One story, "as false as it is charming", relates that when Sulla was a baby, his nurse was carrying him around the streets, until a strange woman walked up to her and said, "Puer tibi et reipublicae tuae felix", which can be translated as, "The boy will be a source of luck to you and your state".
+Stories of Sulla's childhood are much embellished.
+One story, also likely fictitious, relates that, when Sulla was a baby and his nurse was carrying him around the streets, a strange woman walked up to her and said, "Puer tibi et reipublicae tuae felix", which can be translated as, "The boy will be a source of luck to you and your state".
 After his father's death, around the time Sulla reached adulthood, Sulla found himself impoverished.
-He might have been disinherited, though it was "more likely" that his father simply had nothing to bequeath.
+He may have been disinherited but it is more plausible that there simply was nothing to inherit.
 Lacking ready money, Sulla spent his youth among Rome’s comedians, actors, lute players, and dancers.
-During these times on the stage, after initially only singing, he started writing plays, Atellan farces, a kind of crude comedy.
-Plutarch mentions that during his last marriage to Valeria, he still kept company with "actresses, musicians, and dancers, drinking with them on couches night and day.
+During these times on the stage, after initially only singing, he started writing comedic plays called Atellan farces.
+Plutarch mentions that during his last marriage to Valeria, he still kept company with "actresses, musicians, and dancers, drinking with them on couches night and day".
+Plutarch also singles out the actor Metrobius as one of Sulla's lovers and the one he carried on until the end of his life, when Metrobius himself was, in Plutarch's judgment, "past his prime."

 Sulla almost certainly received a normal education for his class, grounded in ancient Greek and Latin classics.
-Sallust declares him well-read, intelligent, and he was fluent in Greek.
+Sallust declares him well read, intelligent, and fluent in Greek.
 Regardless, by the standards of the Roman political class, Sulla was a very poor man.
 His first wife was called either Ilia or Julia.
 If the latter, he may have married into the Julii Caesares.
 He had one child from this union, before his first wife's death.
-He married again, with a woman called Aelia, of which nothing is known other than her name.
-During these marriages, he engaged in an affair with Nicopolis, who also was older than him.
-The means by which Sulla attained the fortune which later would enable him to ascend the ladder of Roman politics are not clear; Plutarch refers to two inheritances, one from his stepmother (who loved him dearly) and the other from his mistress Nicopolis. accepts these inheritances without much comment and places them around Sulla's turning thirty years of age.
+He married again, with a woman called Aelia, of whom nothing is known other than her name.
+During these marriages, he engaged in an affair with the hetaira Nicopolis, who also was older than him.
+The means by which Sulla attained the fortune which later would enable him to ascend the ladder of Roman politics are not clear; Plutarch refers to two inheritances, one from his stepmother (who loved him dearly) and the other from his mistress Nicopolis.
+Arthur Keaveney, a classicist and author of the Sullan biography Sulla: The Last Republican, accepts these inheritances as historical and places them around Sulla's turning thirty years of age.